A brown girl’s perspective on #BlackLivesMatter

 Mindfulness and meditation create self-awareness and an open environment to address discrimination when we witness or experience it.
 I have come to accept that we live in a society that is multilayered.
 Not every question has a definitive answer.
 But maybe the practice of mindfulness could help us accept many truths in understanding humanity.
 Maybe we could use mindfulness to listen with an open mind and accept with an open heart to change our perspectives.
 In listening and learning there can be so much power.

-Maybe it is okay then, for a brown girl to dream of a world where everyone is treated with equal compassion and respect, and that black lives matter.
+Maybe it is okay then, for a brown girl to dream of a world where everyone is treated with equal compassion and respect, and that black lives do matter.
 Maybe that’s when we can take a deep breath knowing we all are making a change in our own little way.
 Maybe it is time for us to wake up and this is our call.

 Quoting one of my favourite poets and civil rights activists, Maya Angelou;